portfedh/portfolio_grafana/README.md

 ./02_portfolio_close.sh
 ```

 Currently, both of the files above use a virtual enviroment.
-You will need to change that bit of code to reflect where your python files are located.
+You will need to change that bit of code to reflect where python is installed.
 For example:

 ```bash